17 Most Beautiful Birds in Costa Rica (and Birding Hot Spots)

 It’s probably a Keel-Billed Toucan!

-Of the six species of toucan you can find in Costa Rica, the Keel-Billed is the most popular.
+Of the six species of toucan found in Costa Rica, the Keel-Billed is the most popular.
 With its oversized rainbow beak, bright yellow chest and blue feet, there’s no mistaking it.

-While birdwatching in Costa Rica, your chances of seeing one or more types of toucan are pretty good, so have your camera ready!
+Your chances of seeing one or more types of toucan are pretty good in Costa Rica, so have your camera ready!

 Just be prepared to look waaaaaay up to spot them.
 Because those toucans do like to perch high up.